 3. Access to Live Production Resources

-Live production resources are in high demand during SXSW.
+Not surprisingly, production resources are in high demand during SXSW.
 This means everything from equipment to personnel can be tough to find.
 It’s important to book your equipment and crew as early as possible.
 When securing rentals, plan some level of redundancy in the event you need to accommodate last minute client requests – finding additional gear locally may not be an option.
+We like to build a list of local rental houses and equipment shops prior to the show so we know who to call if we need to source something quickly.

 4. Lack of Travel Options

 As with everything else on this list, booking early is the key.
 Travel accommodations are no different as Austin can fill up fast.
 We usually look to book AirBnb’s instead of hotels.
-They give you a comfortable place to crash and generally come with a few free parking spaces, which can become very valuable.
+They give you a comfortable place to crash and generally come with a few free parking spaces, which can come in handy.